Dr. Morris Leis, Superintendent

 Dr. Leis has completed numerous professional development programs throughout his career such as the Georgia’s Leadership Institute for School Improvement, Learning Focused Schools Trainer Training, Georgia School Superintendent Association (GSSA) Budget and Finance, Capital Outlay and Human Resources Institutes.
 Dr. Leis recently completed the GSSA Superintendent Executive Leadership Program.

 As an active community member, Dr. Leis serves on several local boards such as the Coffee County Board of Health, the Douglas Coffee County Chamber of Commerce, and Coffee County Boys and Girls Club.
-He is an active member of Douglas Rotary.
+He is an active member of the Douglas Rotary Club.
 Dr. Leis is an Executive Board Member for the Georgia Charter System Foundation and is the Chairman of the Okefenokee RESA Board of Control.
+In July of 2021, he was elected to serve on the American Association of School Administrators (AASA) Governing Board, representing Georgia in Washington, DC at the annual AASA Governing Board meeting.

 Dr. Leis and his wife Suzy have two children.
 They are active members of the First Baptist Church in Douglas.